dixitox/Microsoft-Purview-Data-Governance-Upskilling/modules/module07.md

 ---

 ## 🎉 Summary

-In this module, you created and published a glossary term for **Customer**, linked it to data products, and explored how terms are discovered and browsed in Microsoft Purview.
+In this module, you created and published a glossary term for **Customer**, linked it to data products, and defined an OKR to track glossary coverage within the Sales governance domain.
+You also explored how glossary terms and OKRs can be searched and browsed in Microsoft Purview.

-Glossary terms help bridge the gap between business and technical users by defining shared meaning and improving data clarity across your organisation.
+Glossary terms help bridge the gap between business and technical users by defining shared meaning.
+OKRs support accountability by setting measurable governance goals that align with your organisation’s data strategy.

 ---